faidfaisal/faidfaisal.github.io/index.md

 ### Four-Stage Pipelined Multimedia Processor
 **Aug 2025 – Dec 2025**

-Designed a **four-stage pipelined processor (IF/ID/EX/WB)** using a structural RTL approach.
-Implemented a **128-bit multimedia ALU** for parallel processing of multiple subwords, a **32 × 128-bit register file** with multiple read and write ports, and a **forwarding unit** to prevent execution stalls.
-Built a **cycle-accurate testbench** and a **custom assembler** to verify the processor’s functionality.
+I designed a **four-stage pipelined processor (IF/ID/EX/WB)** using a structural RTL approach, incorporating a **128-bit multimedia ALU** that enables parallel processing of multiple subwords.
+The processor features a **32 × 128-bit register file** with multiple read and write ports, along with a **forwarding unit** that prevents execution stalls and improves pipeline efficiency.
+To ensure correctness, I developed a **cycle-accurate testbench** and a **custom assembler**, which together verified the processor’s functionality end-to-end.

 ---

 ### Transformer-Based NLP Chatbot with Intent Recognition
 **Jul 2025 – Aug 2025**

-Built a **transformer-based chatbot** that can understand and respond to multiple user intents.
-Created a **data pipeline** to prepare and process text for the model, including tokenization and embeddings.
-Developed a **simple interactive frontend** for real-time conversations.
-Applied **attention mechanisms and dropout** to improve accuracy and reliability.
-Tested the chatbot with various inputs to ensure it responds correctly.
+I built a **transformer-based chatbot** capable of understanding and responding to multiple user intents.
+To prepare the data, I developed a **data pipeline** that handles text preprocessing, including tokenization and embeddings.
+I also created a **simple interactive frontend** for real-time conversations, while implementing **attention mechanisms and dropout** to improve accuracy and reliability.
+The chatbot was thoroughly tested with diverse inputs to ensure it responds correctly across a variety of scenarios.

 ---

 ### CNN-Based Breast Cancer Histopathology Classification
 **Jun 2025 – Jul 2025**

-Developed a **CNN in PyTorch** to classify breast cancer tissue images, achieving **95.9% training accuracy**.
-Designed the network with multiple **convolutional and pooling layers** to automatically extract important features from high-resolution images.
-Built a **Gradio interface** for users to upload images and see predictions with highlighted regions that influenced the results.
-Created a **training workflow** with data augmentation and normalization to improve the model’s performance.
+I developed a **CNN in PyTorch** to classify breast cancer tissue images, achieving **95.9% training accuracy**.
+The network was designed with multiple **convolutional and pooling layers** to automatically extract key features from high-resolution images.
+I also built a **Gradio interface** that allows users to upload images and view predictions, with highlighted regions showing which areas influenced the results.
+To improve performance and robustness, I created a **training workflow** incorporating data augmentation and normalization.

 ---